eformat/sno-for-100/README.md

 ### Generate DynamoDB Table

-This step needs performed once in each region and account you will be provisioning the instances.
+This step needs to be performed once in each region and account that you will be provisioning instances.
 It serves as a temporal tracking table for the tool.

 ```bash